Wednesday 3rd October 2018 (4-7.30pm) – School Open Evening for prospective Year 6 parents/carers and students

 October Half Term 2018

-Brighton & Hove Council have extended the Autumn Half Term for Brighton & Hove maintained schools in 2018.
-Following a detailed discussion at the Full Governing Body we have decided to revert to a one week Half Term in October 2018.
-Our October Half Term in 2018 will run from 22nd – 26th October and we expect students to be back in school on Monday 29th October at 8.40am.
+Brighton & Hove Council extended the Autumn Half Term for Brighton & Hove maintained schools in 2018.
+Following a detailed discussion at the Full Governing Body we decided to revert to a one week Half Term in October 2018.
+The five days holiday have instead been added to the Easter and Summer break: 8th April, 9th April, 24th July, 25th July and 26th July.

 Our decision to revert to a one week half term in October 2018 has been widely supported.